 LUNG FORCE is a national movement to defeat lung cancer, the leading cause of cancer deaths among women and men.
-Today, on World Lung Cancer Day, the American Lung Association's LUNG FORCE initiative is urging everyone to learn about risk factors for the disease and highlighting the importance of early detection through lung cancer screening.
+In recognition of World Lung Cancer Day, the American Lung Association's LUNG FORCE initiative is urging everyone to learn about risk factors for the disease and highlighting the importance of early detection through lung cancer screening.

-In support of LUNG FORCE's efforts to defeat lung cancer, you can take the following important actions on World Lung Cancer Day:
+In support of LUNG FORCE's efforts to defeat lung cancer, you can take the following important actions:

 - Review the risk factors for lung cancer: It's important to remember that anyone can get lung cancer.
 The best way to reduce your risk for the disease is to take steps to avoid exposure to the dangerous substances most likely to cause it.
 Risk factors for lung cancer include smoking, exposure to radon gas, air pollution and secondhand smoke.